-How much will a Debtor owe on a Vehicle after it has been Repossessed?
+How much will a Debtor owe on a vehicle after it has been Repossessed?

 If your vehicle has been repossessed don’t expect to only be liable for the balance of your payments on your loan.
-Typically a creditor who repossesses your vehicle will sell the vehicle at an auto auction and then come after you for the difference between what it sold at the auction and how much the debtor owes on the note.
+Typically a creditor who repossesses your vehicle will sell the vehicle at an auto auction and then come after you for the difference between what it sold the vehicle for at the auction and how much the debtor owes on the note.

 How will a Creditor attempt to Collect after a Vehicle has been Repossessed?